Realizing The Value Of Your Illinois Truck Accident Case

 In fact, we can work to make sure that it is maximized.
 To give you a sense of what that process looks like, we put some information below on the laws surrounding truck accidents and the awards that other victims have recovered.
 This should give you a good lay of the land of Illinois truck accident law.

 The Law Surrounding Illinois Truck Accidents

-Illinois truck accidents are generally governed by the law of negligence.
+Illinois truck accidents are governed by the law of negligence.
 Negligence actions allege that someone or some entity failed to act reasonably in the circumstances.
 This is a subjective question left to the jury to decide.
-However, context does matter and they can look at various things to establish the proper standard of conduct including custom, practice, law, and so forth.
+However, context does matter, and they can look at various things to establish the proper standard of conduct including custom, practice, law, and so forth.

 Therefore, the appropriate standard for driving a truck will inevitably be different than performing surgery.
 Williams v.
 Conner, 228 Ill.
 App.
 3d 350, 364 (5th Dist., 1992); Illinois Pattern Jury Instructions Civil 10.01.

-There are four things that every negligence lawsuit must allege and prove in order to be successful.
+There are four things that every negligence lawsuit must allege and prove to be successful.
 First, the defendant owed the plaintiff a duty.
 Second, the defendant breached that duty.
 Third, the breach caused the plaintiff injury.
 Fourth, those injuries resulted in economic or non-economic damages to the plaintiff.
 Illinois Pattern Jury Instructions Civil 21.02.